 - Cheek swab samples for DNA.

-All information gathered is entirely confidential, and we can't share it with anyone else.
+All information gathered is entirely confidential, and not shared it with anyone else, not even family members.